Fernando144ft/My-Work-Repo/README.md

 ***"Students who qualify for the Honor Roll were enrolled full-time (12 credit hours or more) and earned a GPA of 3.50 or higher during the term listed above (Fall 2024)"***

-***"This recognition is a testament to your hard work, dedication, and academic excellence"***

-***"Your outstanding performance in the Bachelor of Science in Cybersecurity (CYB) program has not gone unnoticed.
+***"This recognition is a testament to your hard work, dedication, and academic excellence.
+Your outstanding performance in the Bachelor of Science in Cybersecurity (CYB) program has not gone unnoticed.
 Achieving Honor Roll status is a significant accomplishment and reflects your commitment to your studies and your future career goals within the cybersecurity field.
 As a department, we are proud of your achievements and the example you’ve set for your peers and program"***

 <br clear="left">